per person from USD 2150

 |Attractions:||Tengboche Monastery, Namche Bazaar, EBC, Kala Patthar, Island Peak|

-Lobuche peak is another peak in the Everest Region.
-It is also known as trekking peak in the Himalayas which is comfortable for people trekking in and out of Everest Base Camp.
+Lobuche Peak is another peak in the Everest Region.
+Truly, it is a popular trekking peak in the Himalayas which is comfortable for people trekking in and out of Everest Base Camp.
+Situated near the Khumbu Glacier, the peak stands at an elevation of 6,119 meters (20,075 feet).
 This trekking peak starts from the small settlement of Lobuche village, a bit further from the trekking route.

 This peak is not as much as demanding as Mt.
 Everest or Ama Dablam or many other high peaks in the Himalayan region.
-The first-ever ascent of Lobuche West was in 1995 via South shoulder.
+But it is a somewhat technically demanding climb, requiring previous mountaineering experience and basic ice climbing skills.
+The route to the summit involves traversing steep slopes, rock scrambling, and ascending fixed ropes.
+The first-ever ascent of Lobuche West was in 1995 via the South shoulder.
 This peak is astonishing and will take above 20,000 ft with a magnificent view of the Khumbu Region.
-This trekking peak can be conquered in 4 additional days which starts from Lobuche.Continue Reading
+This trekking peak is possible to conquer in 4 additional days which starts from Lobuche.Continue Reading

-Climbers use ascenders to travel up with the fixed ropes that protect against fall.
-Rope course, belt, ice axe, crampons, ascenders are the things that are used to conquer this trekking peak.
-Yes, the peak base camp is Lobuche where you will spend a night and you won’t have to rush for early morning for this day.
-The Lobuche high camp is elevated at an altitude of 18000 feet.
+Climbers use ascenders to travel up with fixed ropes that protect against falls.
+A rope course, belt, ice axe, crampons, and ascenders are the things that are essential to conquer this trekking peak.
+Yes, the peak base camp is Lobuche where you will spend a night.
+And you won’t have to rush for early morning for this day.
+The Lobuche high camp lies at an altitude of 5,486 meters/18000 feet.

-The summit can be ascent within 4-5 hours leaving high camp however you will have to wake up at 1 am and leave at 2 after finishing all the adjustment.
+Indeed, the summit can be ascent within 4-5 hours of leaving high camp.
+However, you will have to wake up at 1 am and leave at 2 after finishing all the adjustments.
 During this time of night, the snow is feasible for climbing.